SKIP TO MAIN CONTENT

 Zero Hunger Locally

-In Texas, the household food insecurity rate is 18.4%, about 4% higher than the national average.
-In Dallas, 27% of children live in households that have struggled with food insecurity in the last year.
+In Texas, the household food insecurity rate is 13%, about 1 in 8 Texans.
+In Dallas, 20% of children live in households that have struggled with food insecurity in the last year.
 Green Dallas has identified several local issues that contribute to food insecurity, including food deserts, food waste, and food supply disruption.

-When a college student (PDF [Portable Document Format File] ) suffers from food insecurity, they are more likely to experience mental health and academic performance issues.
+When a college student suffers from food insecurity, they are more likely to experience mental health and academic performance issues.
 No student should have to make the decision between buying a textbook or groceries for the week.

-The University of Texas at Dallas strives to ensure that students have sufficient access to healthy food through programs such as the Comet Cupboard.
+The University of Texas at Dallas strives to ensure that students have sufficient access to healthy food through programs such as the Comet Cupboard and the UTD Eco Hub.
 We also work to reduce food insecurity in our local area through outreach programs such as the Food Recovery Network and fundraising campaigns.

 Read more about the work we do here at UT Dallas for Sustainable Development Goal 2 below.